Uh, yeah - everything I make is super-sized.

 - I heated these and pointed the far end of the wire at the ceiling to let the glass droop into a nice droplet.

 - Put the finished "headpin" into the kiln.
 I put on gloves, reach into the kiln with the wire still in the rod grabber, and let it go onto the floor of the kiln.
+(Edit.
+I now grab the wire with a pair of tweezers and use the tweezers to transfer to the kiln.)

 So, the verdict is, "Yes - it is real stainless steel and you can use it in the flame."
 Kewel.